 An audit report on service charge accounts should not be dismissed without due consideration.
 We have come across many circumstances where the additional assurance provided by an audit warrants the additional cost of an audit being carried out.

-Whatever report is attached to service charge accounts it follows that the quality of the work will be enhanced if the reporting accountants are experienced and specialise in service charge accounts.
+Furthermore, whatever report is attached to service charge accounts, the quality of the work will be enhanced if the reporting accountants are experienced and specialise in service charge accounts.